SSujitX/facebook-pages-scraper/README.md

 pip install facebook-pages-scraper
 ```

-- You can upgrade this package using pip (upgrade to latest version):
+- You can upgrade this package using pip (upgrade to the latest version):

 ```sh
 pip install facebook-pages-scraper --upgrade